 I can remember lying in a big opened field as a child, looking up at the swaying tree tops against the blue sky, smelling the sweet grass baking in the summer sun, hearing the songs of a cast of different birds and feeling the afternoon breeze gently caress my young face.
 My jittery little body […]

-It’ been nearly a month since CT began Phase 1 of its reopening plan and Phase two began on June 17th.
-The reopenings coupled with the alluring arrival of summer have left many of us struggling with the same question posed by the 1980s British punk rock band, The Clash: Should I stay or Should […]
+It’ been nearly a month since CT began Phase 1 of its reopening plan.
+The re-openings coupled with the alluring arrival of summer have left many of us struggling with the same question posed by the 1980s British punk rock band, The Clash: Should I stay or Should I Go?
+Only, for us, the question […]

 Racially charged events over the past weeks, most notably the video-taped murder of George Floyd, have triggered protests across the country.
 For the past 3 months our community has faced the devastating effects of COVID-19.
 The disproportionate Black American fatalities underline the deep racial disparities that continue to exist in our society.
 In this age […]